idettman/idettman/README.md

 Isaac A. Dettman

 - 👋 Hi, I’m @idettman
-- 👀 I’m interested in open source, programatic graphics, functional programming and view focused design patterns.
+- 👀 I’m interested in JavaScript, Python, Rust, test driven design, and functional programming.
-- 🌱 I’m currently learning webgl
-- 💞️ I’m looking to collaborate on open source javascript/python/ projects
-- 📫 Reach me at idettman@gmail.com

 <!---
 idettman/idettman is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.